Oregon Students #MarchForOurLives, GOP Gov Candidates Ignore Them

 Gov. Brown met with students pushing for gun safety when she signed HB 4145, closing the boyfriend loophole, and will continue to push for common sense gun safety reforms.

 “The Oregon GOP’s leading gubernatorial candidates are shockingly out of touch on preventing gun violence,” said Jeanne Atkins, Chair of the Democratic Party of Oregon.
-“While thousands of Oregonians across the state hit the streets on Saturday to demand action on the national gun crisis, Buehler, Wooldridge and Carpenter sat on the sidelines and refused to listen.
+“While thousands of Oregonians across the state hit the streets to demand action on the national gun crisis, Buehler, Wooldridge and Carpenter sat on the sidelines and refused to listen.
 Their approach to this growing movement for common sense gun policies is tone deaf and offensive.”